nmitydv/Apna-Yatri/README.md

 ## Short Intro

 A comprehensive Travel Management System empowering users to seamlessly book personalized car and driver services.
 Users can rent vehicles, choose drivers, and administrators oversee driver and vehicle approvals.
-Experience convenience and control in your travel needs with Tripminder
+Experience convenience and control in your travel needs with Apna Yatri

-### TripMinder Server
+### Apna Yatri Server

 ## Build with